Evictions

 Two Month Eviction Notice

-According to sections 49 and 49.1 of the Residential Tenancy Act (RTA), you may receive a Two Month Eviction Notice if:
+According to section 49.1 of the Residential Tenancy Act (RTA), you may receive a Two Month Eviction Notice if you no longer qualify for your subsidized rental unit.
+For example, you may no longer meet your housing provider’s eligibility requirements for income, health, or number of occupants.

 If you would like to challenge a Two Month Eviction Notice, you have 15 days to apply for a dispute resolution hearing through the Residential Tenancy Branch (RTB).
 At the hearing, you will be given the opportunity to present evidence in support of your case, but the burden of proof will be on your landlord to convince the arbitrator to uphold the eviction notice.